Desolation Row: My Chemical Romance

-My Chemical Romance recorded a cover of "Desolation Row" for the 2009 soundtrack of the film Watchmen.
-The song peaked at number 20 on the Billboard Modern Rock Tracks in March 2009.
+The American rock band My Chemical Romance recorded a cover of "Desolation Row" for the 2009 soundtrack of the film Watchmen.
+A pop-punk and punk rock song, it was recorded in October 2008 in New York and Nashville, with producer Rich Costey.
 The first chapter of the comic on which the film is based ("At Midnight All the Agents") takes its name from a line in the song.
 This line is also quoted at the end of the chapter.